 International BNCT patients via HYKSin

 The treatments will be provided to Finnish patients as a part of the public healthcare system.
-In addition, BNCT treatment will be available for foreign patients via HYKSin Ltd. As a subsidiary of Helsinki University Hospital, HYKSin arranges international patients’ treatments in Helsinki University Hospital.
+In addition, BNCT treatment will be available for international patients via HYKSin Ltd. HYKSin is a subsidiary of HUS Helsinki University Hospital.

-Follow updates of the BNCT progress on this site.
+Follow updates of the BNCT progress on this page and on HUS Helsinki University Hospital Cancer Center page.